matleborgne/archlinux-full-disk-encryption/README.md

 pacman -S --noconfirm --needed \
   grub efibootmgr efitools os-prober \
   grub-btrfs

-# State of our system
-lsblk -o UUID,NAME,LABEL,MOUNTPOINTS
 ```
 The first step is to generate the classic configuration files